alexwhoover/database_server/README.md

 This project implements a subset of SQL from first principles: a hand-written lexer, a recursive descent parser, a typed AST, and a visitor-based execution engine.
 Queries are served over a TCP socket and run against a tab-separated flat-file store, with support for `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `CREATE`, `DROP`, `ALTER`, and `JOIN`.

-The main design goals were correctness, type safety at the AST layer, and a clean separation between parsing and execution - achieved through a dual-visitor architecture over two independent node hierarchies.
+The main design goals were correctness and a clean separation between parsing and execution - achieved through a dual-visitor architecture over two independent node hierarchies.

 ---